ichilton/fog/lib/fog/bigv/README.md

 true
 ```

-Once the re-image is complete, it will be left in an on state, so you can use wait_for again:
+Once the reimage is complete, it will be left in an on state, so you can use wait_for again:

 ```ruby
 >> server.wait_for { sshable?(:password => 'new_root_password_here') }